Internet-Draft SCITT Architecture December 2024

 Specific verifiable data structures, such those describes in [RFC9162] and [I-D.draft-ietf-cose-merkle-tree-proofs], and the review of their security requirements for SCITT are out of scope for this document.

-4.1.4.
+5.1.4.
 Adjacent Services

-4.2.
-Signed Statements
+6. Signed Statements

 This specification prioritizes conformance to [RFC9052] and its required and optional properties.
-Profiles and implementation specific choices should be used to determine admissability of conforming messages.
+Profiles and implementation specific choices should be used to determine admissibility of conforming messages.
 This specification is left intentionally open to allow implementations to make the restrictions that make the most sense for their operational use cases.

 There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Signed Statements.
 An Issuer must first decide on a suitable format (3: payload type) to serialize the Statement payload.
-For a software supply chain, payloads describing the software artifacts may include:
+For a software supply chain, payloads describing the software Artifacts may include:

 Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement.
 The SCITT tag COSE_Sign1_Tagged is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement.